Scaling sanitation solutions for a better tomorrow

-One in three people in the world are in danger of sickness and disease because they don’t have access to a clean, safe toilet.
-Shockingly, every two minutes a child under five dies from a disease linked to unsafe water and poor sanitation1 and around 892 million people are still forced to defecate in the open.2 This is often hardest on women and girls who risk shame, harassment and even violence, just by going to the toilet.
+Two in three people in the world are in danger of sickness and disease because they don’t have access to a clean, safe toilet.1 Shockingly, every two minutes a child under five dies from a disease linked to unsafe water and sanitation2 and around 892 million people are still forced to defecate in the open.3

-But many of these deaths can be prevented with clean toilets, handwashing and safe drinking water.
+Many of these deaths can be prevented with clean toilets, handwashing and safe drinking water.
 We believe that access to sanitation is a basic human right.
-According to the UN, six in ten people globally still don’t have access to safely managed sanitation facilities.
+According to the World Health Organization, 2.3 billion people globally still don’t have access to safely managed sanitation facilities.
 Clean, safe toilets can free people from a life of disease and indignity.

-Since setting our sanitation target in the Unilever Sustainable Living Plan in 2014, we’ve partnered with global children’s organisation UNICEF.
+We have worked in partnership with global children’s organisation UNICEF on sanitation issues since 2012.
 When people buy a specially-marked bottle of Domestos, they don’t just buy unbeatable germ-kill for their home, they are also supporting UNICEF’s work to help every child have access to a cleaner, safer toilet.
 For each bottle of Domestos bought, we are donating 5% of proceeds to UNICEF’s sanitation improvement programmes.
-Domestos and UNICEF have already helped 16.5 million people gain improved access to a toilet.3

-So far, our Cleaner Toilets, Brighter Futures programme in schools has helped 644 schools – 33,000 children – achieve cleaner, safer toilets.
-We work with janitors, teachers and children so that once toilets are clean and useable, they can be kept that way.
+As well as our work with UNICEF, we rolled out the Cleaner Toilets, Brighter Futures programme in schools in 2018.
+We’re working with janitors, teachers and children so that once toilets are clean and usable, they can be kept that way.
 In schools where Cleaner Toilets, Brighter Futures has been implemented, children visit the toilets 25% more, enabling them to concentrate more on schoolwork.
+So far, the programme in schools has helped 693 schools – more than 70,000 children – achieve cleaner, safer toilets.

 This work contributes to the following UN Sustainable Development Goals